 No. You do not have to be identified with a political party, although most councillors are.
-Rother District Council is currently represented by councillors from the Conservative and Liberal Democrat political parties.
+Rother District Council is currently represented by councillors from the Association of Independents, Conservative, Green, Labour and Liberal Democrat political parties.
+We also have one individual independent (non-group) councillor.
 We also have a group of 3 independent councillors, as well as 1 individual independent (non-group) councillor.

 How do I become a councillor?

 To become a councillor, you must stand for, and win, an election in one of the District’s 20 wards.
 The next elections for parishes and the District Council will be in May 2023.

 If you wish to stand for election you must be: